Rcgriffin94/spotify-rewrapped/Claude/copilot-prompts-guide.md

 ### Step 1.1: Initialize Project
 ```
-Create a new Next.js 14 project called "spotify-music-trends" with the following specifications:
+Create a new Next.js 14 project called "spotify-rewrapped" with the following specifications:
 - Use TypeScript
 - Use Tailwind CSS
 - Use App Router